-An amendment to our Articles of Association requires both a voting majority of at least 75% of the shares entitled to vote represented at the AGM and the approval of the General Partner.
+An amendment to our Articles of Association requires both a simple majority of the votes cast and a voting majority of at least 75% of the shares entitled to vote represented at the general meeting of shareholders as well as the approval of the General Partner.
+The Supervisory Board of FMC-AG & Co.
+KGaA has been granted the authority to make amendments to the Articles of Association that relate solely to the wording (Fassungsänderungen).